spencer-shadley/completed-class/01-Class-Content/05-Third-Party-APIs/02-Homework/README.md

 ## Acceptance Criteria

-GIVEN an employee adds events to a specific hour in a calendar
+GIVEN that an employee adds events to a specific hour in a calendar

 WHEN the employee clicks the save button